section-engineering-education/engineering-education/content/articles/local-gitlab-repository-mirroring-to-an-external-gitlab-repository/index.md

 Instead of GitLab.com, your repository now uses the URL of your GitLab server.

-That is all there is to mirroring your repository.
-You may now start submitting commits to your local repository to test if the changes are pushed to GitLab.com.
+It's that simple to mirror your repository.
+Test out your local repository by committing code and checking GitLab.com for changes made.

 ### Verifying proper mirror configuration
-If you want to verify that repository mirroring is working properly, navigate to `Settings > Repository` and open the `Mirroring repositories` section on your GitLab server.
+You can check if repository mirroring is working properly by going to Settings > Repository on your GitLab server and looking at the Mirroring repositories section there.

-You should be able to view the most recent failed update attempt as well as the most recent successful update.
+If you look at the most recent successful update, you should also be able to see the most recent unsuccessful update attempt.

 To double-check for a successful push, go to GitLab.com's `Repository > Commits` page and see if your most recent update was pushed to GitLab.com.

 If everything went well, the last commit will be displayed.

 ### Conclusion
-Mirroring a GitLab repository is rather simple, as illustrated.
-Even if you already have a repository, you can complete the process by exporting and importing the GitLab project.
+There is no need to be intimidated by mirroring GitLab repositories, as you can see.
+To complete the procedure, you can either export or import your GitLab repository.

-To transfer your project to the local GitLab server, all you need is a simple git command.
+The git command is all you need to migrate your project to the GitLab server.

-Using the mirroring setting will automatically keep the remote repository up-to-date with the latest updates.
+This will automatically maintain the remote repository up-to-date with the latest updates when you use the mirroring setting.

 ---
 Peer Review Contributions by: [Monica Masae](/engineering-education/authors/monica-masae/)